International Student Experience

 For students living at St. Michael’s College in residence, there is a wide variety of programming and opportunities for connection available!
 Connect with the SMRC or Residence Staff team below to learn more about upcoming activities and opportunities to connect.

-St. Michael’s College Student Union (affectionately, SMCSU), is the official Student Government at the University of St. Michael’s College, and serves the undergraduate population at St. Mike’s through programming, initiatives, and advocacy work.
+St. Michael’s College Student Union (known affectionately as SMCSU), is the official Student Government at the University of St. Michael’s College, and serves the undergraduate population at St. Mike’s through programming, initiatives, and advocacy work.
 The council is an elected body, made up of 13 members, through elections held each spring.

 To learn more about SMCSU and upcoming events and opportunities to get involved check out their Instagram, or Website

-Post Graduation Work Permit: for soon-to-be graduated, or recently graduated international students, there is an option to apply for a Post Graduation Work Permit which can aid graduates to remian in Canada while looking for work after graduation.
-To review eligibility requirements and steps for applying, head over to the CIE’s PGWP Guide.
+Whether you are expecting to graduate this year or have recently graduated, as an international student you have the option to apply for a Post Graduation Work Permit, which allows you to remain in Canada while looking for work after graduation.
+To review eligibility requirements and steps for applying, visit the CIE’s PGWP Guide.

 • Options: Meet employers, industry experts and alumni.